appvia/terranetes/docs/terranetes-controller/admin/defaults.md

 ```

 :::caution
-Note, terranetes controller had a bug prior to v0.3.30 in regard to default secrets.
-The `setup` stage, which is responsible retrieving the `spec.module` (terraform code) did not have access to the secret; thus if your using the feature to support private repository access, you'll have issues in the delete.
-This was fixed [here](https://github.com/appvia/terranetes-controller/pull/812)
+Please be aware that prior to version v0.3.30, the terranetes controller had a bug related to default secrets.
+During the `setup` stage, which is responsible for retrieving the `spec.module` (terraform code), the secret was not accessible.
+This could lead to issues, especially when using the feature to support private repository access, as it could cause problems during deletion.
+This issue has been resolved and the fix can be found [here](https://github.com/appvia/terranetes-controller/pull/812)
 :::